 About the Program

-The Comprehensive Energy Assistance Program (CEAP) combines case management, education and financial assistance to help low-income consumers reduce their utility bills.
-Services include utility payment assistance, energy education and budget counseling.
+The Comprehensive Energy Assistance Program (CEAP) combines education and financial assistance to help low-income consumers reduce their utility bills.
+Services include utility payment assistance for electric, natural gas and propane.

-Utility Assistance Program: Payments to assist low-income households to reduce their home energy costs and are based on the previous 12 month billing cycle.
-Payment of six or eight months are based off the previous 12-month billing history.
-Low-income households with a priority member receive eight months of assistance up to their allocation limit.
-Households without a priority member receive six months of assistance up to their allocation limit.
-Allocation limits are:
+Utility Assistance Component: Payments to assist low-income households to reduce their home energy costs and are based on the previous 12 month billing cycle.
+Payment of up to allocation limits are based off the previous 12-month billing history.
+Low-income households with a vulnerable priority member receive assistance up to their allocation limit.
+Households with non-vulnerable member receive six months of assistance up to their allocation limit.
+Service and Repair of heating and cooling appliance components up to $5,000 for vulnerable households.

 (Based on Percentage of Federal Poverty Guidelines)